jimmydaleucf/jimmydaleucf/README.md

 - 👋 Hi, I’m @jimmydaleucf
 - 👀 I’m currently a Sr Technical Program Manager in a technology organization.
-- 🌱 I’m also learning how to write code! :)
 - 🇺🇸 I'm also a big Politics nerd.

 <!---